One of the world's most accredited stem cell banks

 The UK Department of Health was amongst the first government bodies in Europe to issue a specific Code of Practice to govern the activities of Human Tissue Banks, which includes Cord Blood Stem Cell Banks.
 The objective of this Code of Practice is to ensure that safe, reliable quality tissue is produced and supplied to the health service for treatment purposes and medical applications.
 It is the Gold Standard for stem cell bank operations.

-The HTA were created by the UK Parliament as non-departmental public body of the Department of Health,
+The HTA was created by the UK Parliament as non-departmental public body of the Department of Health,

-overseen by an Authority of lay and professional members appointed by the Goverment
+overseen by an Authority of lay and professional members appointed by the Government

-Held since 2006 – the very first cord blood bank to receive HTA licence!
+Held since 2006 – the very first cord blood bank to receive an HTA licence!

 Standards met for: procurement, testing, processing, storage, distribution, import of samples, export of samples

-BSI is the business standards company that helps organizations all over the world make excellence a habit.
+BSI is the business standards company that helps organisations all over the world make excellence a habit.